 Later versions had a more civilized 36 hp @ 6000 rpm, and a genuine automotive-style transmission.
 Even an automatic was available.
 Honda was trying to remake the 600 into a friendly city car instead of a sports-car fix on the cheap ($1295; $7K adjusted).

 But even the 36 hp version would still leave a stock Mini in the dust.
-That is if you could find one since they were never imported to the US on the assumption that it was too small (or unreliable?) for Americans.
+That is if you could find one since they were never all that common in the US back in the day.
 But Honda sold enough 600s to become the twelfth largest import brand within three years.
 And the 600s held up to the beating they inevitably got.
 Even English car magazines gave the nod to the 600 over the Mini.

 But neither the S series sports cars nor the 1300 were officially imported to the US.
 Honda was still building production expertise and capacity and wasn’t going to be rushed until it was good and ready.
 That also explains the 600′s detuning; Honda built its US motorcycle dynasty on the basis of its “You meet the nicest people on a Honda” ad campaign.
 So the product had to be people-friendly, too, inasmuch as a kei-car could be.
 Well, the 600 succeeded in that regard way beyond the Subaru 360, which was completely insufficient for US standards.
 Did the only two kei cars ever imported predict the future for their respective makers?

-In the meantime, if you want to waste a beautiful day immersing yourself in period reviews and ads of the 600, spend it at this site.
-It’ll help you refresh all those memories when you encounter a Honda 600 on the way to dinner.
+That’s the N600’s story I have to tell.
+But if you want to spend day immersing yourself in period reviews and ads of the 600, spend it at this site.
+It’ll help you refresh all those memories when you encounter a Honda 600 on the way to dinner tonight at Taco Loco.
 You wouldn’t want your seventeen-year-old to think you missed out on something like the 600.
-And it’ll give you both something to think about, and possibly remember, on the drive home in the Pilot.
+And it’ll give you both something to think about, and possibly remember, on the drive home in your 2010 Pilot.

 This is the print ad I’ll always remember…